MSH/RxSolution/README.md

 Special note for developers: The source code was developed using Delphi 7 and Plugins.
 The QuantumGrid v3.22 is required but no longer available.
 This means that a manual conversion of tables from Tdx to Tcx has to be performed.
 Please follow the advise here from the plugin developers: https://www.devexpress.com/Support/Center/Question/Details/DQ13868/convert-from-tdxdbgrid-v3-to-the-new-v5

+## Modern IDE support

+The repository now includes MSBuild-compatible project files (`*.dproj` and `RxSolution.groupproj`) so the application and its auxiliary DLLs can be loaded directly in modern versions of Delphi / RAD Studio without relying on the legacy Borland project group format.

+## Database connectivity

+The legacy SQL Server specific connection logic has been replaced with a MySQL implementation that relies on the MySQL ODBC driver via ADO.
+Provide the server, database, user name, password, and optional port when prompted inside the application.
+Automated SQL Server backup and attach commands have been removed; use MySQL-native tooling for those operations.

 Copyright Management Sciences for Health.